A Promise Between Worlds

 It was a fleeting moment of empowerment.

 It was done before it was realized.
-The strange burning clutch around Emma's waist, the sharp ends of two weapons that suddenly popped out from her abdomen.
+The strange burning clutch around Emma's waist, the sharp ends of two swords that suddenly popped out from her abdomen.
 The blood, the immediate hurting.
 Her mind registered what had happened within a few seconds.

 She had been stabbed.